 Although CBD and THC act on different pathways of the body, they seem to have many of the same medical benefits.
 According to a 2013 review published in the British Journal of Clinical Pharmacology, studies have found CBD to possess the following medical properties:

 |Anti-tumoral/Anti-cancer||Combats tumor and cancer cells|

 |Anxiolytic/Anti-depressant||Combats anxiety and depression disorders|

-Unfortunately, most of this evidence comes from animal studies, as very few clinical trials have been conducted using the chemical.
+Unfortunately, most of this evidence comes from animals, since very few studies on CBD have been carried out in human patients.

 4. CBD reduces the negative effects of THC

 CBD seems to offer natural protection against the marijuana high.
-Numerous studies suggest CBD acts to counter the intoxicating effects of THC, including memory impairment and paranoia.
+Numerous studies suggest that CBD acts to reduce the intoxicating effects of THC, such as memory impairment and paranoia.